adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

 *  Microsoft.Owin.Security
 *  Microsoft.WindowsAzure.ConfigurationManager
 *  Owin
-*  System.IdentityModel.Tokens.Jwt
+*  System.IdentityModel.Tokens.Jwt (v4.0.x - do not install v5.x)
 *  System.Spatial

 !!! warn "Custom Authentication"
     If you are using custom authentication, then you need to produce the entire login flow for both web and mobile sides.
 There is no assistance provided with the platform.
 You will also need to add the `Microsoft.Azure.Mobile.Server.Login` package to your project.

 Using the Quickstart package is a serious time saver over having to type in 16 package names.
 The SystemWeb package enables the use of the Owin Startup.cs class.
 This is used to bootstrap the Azure Mobile Apps configuration.

 !!! tip "Upgrading to .NET 4.6"
     If you want to run your ASP.NET service under .NET Framework 4.6, you can upgrade just about everything.
 However, the `System.IdentityModel.Tokens.Jwt` package should not be upgraded - leave it on the latest v4.x release.
-In addition, do not upgrade `AutoMapper` beyond v3.3.1 if you are using the `MappedEntityDomainManager` class.
+Do not upgrade `AutoMapper` beyond v3.3.1 if you are using the `MappedEntityDomainManager` class.

 You can then copy the the following files from your original Azure Mobile Apps server project to the new project.